hanzo-alpha/simdata-sosial/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Hanzo Alpha via [hanzo. asashi.dev@gmail.com]
+If you discover a security vulnerability within Laravel, please send an e-mail to Hanzo Alpha via [hanzo.asashi.dev@gmail.com](mailto:hanzo.asashi.dev@gmail.com).
-(mailto:taylor@laravel.com).
 All security vulnerabilities will be promptly addressed.

 ## License